 The Montenegro Employment Bureau is responsible for distributing all work permits.
 Since obtaining a work permit in Montenegro normally takes about a month, it is advised that international workers start the application procedure well before their intended travel date.

-How do I get employment in Montenegro?
+How to get employment in Montenegro

 Zavod Za zapoljavanje is the name of the Employment Bureau of Montenegro’s official website.
 Its objective is to assist jobless people in finding employment as quickly as possible.
 You go to “SRM,” which stands for Slobodna radna mjesta, to view the open positions.
 You may discover a lot of chances here.